BBC-Data-Unit/organised-crime-flytipping/README.md

-# organised-crime-flytipping
-Organised criminal gangs responsible for large fly-tipping incidents.
+# Fly-tipping: Organised crime behind large rise

-In February 2020 the BBC Shared Data Unit reported that organised criminal gangs were being blamed for the continued rise of large fly-tipping incidents across England.
+In February 2020 the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-england-50660138) that organised criminal gangs were being blamed for the continued rise of large fly-tipping incidents across England.

 We compared official statistics on flytipping over several years, analysing the scale and cost of major fly-tipping incidents across England.

-This found:
+Our analysis found:

-Our analysis found the number of incidents of large-scale fly-tipping has more than doubled since 2012.
+- The number of incidents of large-scale fly-tipping had more than doubled since 2012.
-Police and environmental groups say the nature of fly-tipping is changing - a shift driven by a surge in criminal gangs offering illegal waste clearing services.
+- Police and environmental groups said the nature of fly-tipping was changing - a shift driven by a surge in criminal gangs offering illegal waste clearing services.
-Since the 2012-13 financial year, councils in England have spent just over £59 million clearing large scale tips.
+- Since the 2012-13 financial year, councils in England had spent just over £59m clearing large scale tips.
 The bill for such incidents was at its highest in 2018-19.
-Tipper lorry loads accounted for just over 125,000 of the total number of major incidents, while “significant/multi-loads” were recorded for just under 67,000 major incidents.
+- Tipper lorry loads accounted for just over 125,000 of the total number of major incidents, while “significant/multi-loads” were recorded for just under 67,000 major incidents.

 This piece of content was produced by a regional newspaper reporter working alongside BBC staff.